 Professor Few is author of For All of Humanity: Mesoamerican and Colonial Medicine in Enlightenment Guatemala (2015), Centering Animals in Latin American History (2013), and Women Who Live Evil Lives: Gender, Religion, and the Politics of Power in Colonial Guatemala (2002).

 Professor Few was recently awarded a 2017 American Council of Learned Societies (ACLS) Collaborative Research Fellowship.
 Additionally, she has been a Rockefeller Foundation Postdoctoral Fellow at the Newberry Library in Chicago, and a Visiting Scholar at Harvard University's David Rockefeller Center for Latin American Studies.
 She has also held residential research fellowships at the John Carter Brown Library at Brown University and the Huntington Library in San Marino, CA.

 Professor Few recently completed an English translation, with critical introduction, of Pedro José de Arrese’s eighteenth-century postmortem cesarean manual with Zeb Tortorici, Adam Warren, and Nina M. Scott.
 This book, titled On Cesarean Operations and Fetal Baptism: An Eighteenth-Century Guatemalan Treatise in Historical Perspective, is forthcoming from the Latin American Originals series at Penn State University Press.
-She is currently at work on a history of insects in the making of the New World, and on a collaborative project on the history of the postmortem cesarean operation for fetal baptism, that is, a cesarean operation performed on a deceased pregnant woman, in the Spanish and Portuguese Empires.
+She is currently at work on a history of insects in the making of the New World, and on a collaborative project on the history of the postmortem cesarean operation for fetal baptism in the Spanish and Portuguese Empires.